Hire in Finland

 Finland is a northern European country, a member of the Baltic group of countries and one of the world’s most northern nations.
-It has a population of 5.5 million, of which 1.5 million are in the capital Helsinki.
-Finland consistently ranks highly on global metrics such as quality of life, stability and Gender Gap reports.
+It has a population of 5.5 million people, of which 1.5 million live in the capital Helsinki.
+Finland consistently ranks highly on global metrics such as quality of life, stability and gender gap reports.

-Finland is bordered to the north by Norway, to the east by Russia, and to the northwest by Sweden.
+Finland is bordered to the north by Norway, to the east by Russia and to the northwest by Sweden.
 It is surrounded to the south and west by areas of the Baltic Sea.
-It has a landmass of approximately 338,000 km2 which includes areas of dense forest and over 180,000 recorded lakes.
+It has a landmass of approximately 338,000 square kilometers, which includes areas of dense forest and over 180,000 recorded lakes.

-Northern areas, within the Artic Circle, suffer extremely long and severe winters.
+Northern areas, especially those within the Arctic Circle, suffer extremely long and severe winters.
 The rest of the country is relatively warm for its latitude, with quite warm summers but freezing winters.

-Finnish culture remains quite homogeneous despite historical influences particularly from it’s near neighbors Sweden and Russia.
+Finnish culture remains quite homogeneous despite historical influences particularly from its nearby neighbors, Sweden and Russia.
 Many Finns maintain a traditional lifestyle, however the concept of social equality is prioritized.
-Finns are also famous for their love of saunas.
+Finns also famously love saunas.